sohrab-pro/task-frontend/README.md

 Common issues and their solutions:

 1. **API Connection Issues**
-   - Verify the API URL in `.env` file
+   - Verify the API URL in src/api/config.js file
    - Check if the backend server is running
    - Verify CORS settings in the backend